 - For j=1,

-- If the UE is provided two SRS resource sets in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2 with usage set to 'codebook' or 'nonCodebook', and is provided p0-PUSCH-Alpha2, for a retransmission of a configured grant Type 1 PUSCH, or for activation or retransmission of a configured grant Type 2 PUSCH, scheduled by a DCI format that includes an SRS resource set indicator field, and for active UL BWP b of carrier f of serving cell
+- if the UE is provided two SRS resource sets in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2 with usage set to 'codebook' or 'nonCodebook' and is provided p0-PUSCH-Alpha2, for a retransmission of a configured grant Type 1 PUSCH, or for activation or retransmission of a configured grant Type 2 PUSCH, scheduled by a DCI format that includes an SRS resource set indicator field, and for active UL BWP b of carrier f of serving cell

-- If the SRS resource set indicator value is 00, first αb,f,c(1) value is provided by p0-PUSCH-Alpha in ConfiguredGrantConfig.
+- if the SRS resource set indicator value is '00', first αb,f,c(1) value is provided by p0-PUSCH-Alpha in ConfiguredGrantConfig

-- If the SRS resource set indicator value is 01, first αb,f,c(1) value is provided by p0-PUSCH-Alpha2 in ConfiguredGrantConfig.
+- if the SRS resource set indicator value is '01', first αb,f,c(1) value is provided by p0-PUSCH-Alpha2 in ConfiguredGrantConfig

-- If the SRS resource set indicator value is 10 or 11, first and second αb,f,c(1) values are respectively provided by p0-PUSCH-Alpha and p0-PUSCH-Alpha2 in ConfiguredGrantConfig.
+- if the SRS resource set indicator value is '10' or '11', first and second αb,f,c(1) values are respectively provided by p0-PUSCH-Alpha and p0-PUSCH-Alpha2 in ConfiguredGrantConfig

+else if the UE is provided two SRS resource sets in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2 with usage set to ‘codebook’ or ‘nonCodebook’ and is provided p0-PUSCH-Alpha2, for a transmission of a configured grant Type 1 PUSCH and for active UL BWP b of carrier f of serving cell

+- a first αb,f,c(1) value is provided by the value of p0-PUSCH-Alpha in ConfiguredGrantConfig that is associated with the first srs-ResourceIndicator in rrc-ConfiguredUplinkGrant.

+- a second αb,f,c(1) value is provided by the value of p0-PUSCH-Alpha2 in ConfiguredGrantConfig that is associated with the second srs-ResourceIndicator in rrc-ConfiguredUplinkGrant.

+else if the UE is provided two SRS resource sets in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2 with usage set to ‘codebook’ or ‘nonCodebook’ and is provided p0-PUSCH-Alpha2, for a retransmission of a configured grant Type 1 PUSCH, or for activation or retransmission of a configured grant Type 2 PUSCH, scheduled by a DCI format 0_0 and for active UL BWP b of carrier f of serving cell

+- a firstPO_UE_PUSCH,b,f,c1 αb,f,c(1) value is provided by the value of p0-PUSCH-Alpha in ConfiguredGrantConfig.

 - else αb,f,c(1) is provided by alpha obtained from p0-PUSCH-Alpha in ConfiguredGrantConfig providing an index P0-PUSCH-AlphaSetId to a set of P0-PUSCH-AlphaSet, or by alpha for a PUSCH (re)transmission as described in clause 19.1, for active UL BWP b of carrier f of serving cell c

 - For j∈SJ, a set of αb,f,cj values are provided by a set of alpha in P0-PUSCH-AlphaSet indicated by a respective set of p0-PUSCH-AlphaSetId for active UL BWP b of carrier f of serving cell c